torvalds/linux/Documentation/scsi/aha152x.rst

 do with the real/physical geometry of the disk (which is usually irrelevant anyway).

-Basically this has no impact at all on Linux, because it also uses block instead of C/H/S addressing.
+Basically this has no impact at all on GNU/Linux, because it also uses block instead of C/H/S addressing.
 Unfortunately C/H/S addressing is also used in the partition table and therefore every operating system has to know the right geometry to be able to interpret it.